placebeyondtheclouds/placebeyondtheclouds.github.io/_tabs/resume.md

 ## Position:

-- Data analysis
-- Data engineering
-- Machine learning
-- Cybersecurity
-- Research assistant
+DevOps, Data analysis, Data engineering, Cybersecurity, Research assistant

 ## Summary:

-Network and system administration, security audit, data engineering, machine learning, product management, data analytics.
+Network and system administration, on-prem, cybersecurity, data engineering, machine learning, DevOps, data analytics.
 Focused on open-source solutions.
 I like the concept of a data-driven world and getting insights from data, enjoy building complex systems.
 Love learning new things and adding value to other people's lives.

 ## Projects: